jettlwang/branding/README.md

 ### Custom sizes
 You can easily modify the file `make.sh` to create PNG versions at whatever sizes you require.
-The default sizes are:
+Sizes refer to the height of the output file in pixels, and the defaults are:
-16, 32, 64, 100, 150, 300, 500.
-Keep in mind that the *sizes
+16, 32, 64, 100, 150, 300, and 500.
+The `framed`
-refer to the height of the output file in pixels.* The `framed` and `circle` versions of the icon are square, but `trimmed` versions are not square at larger sizes.
+and `circle` versions of the icon are square, but `trimmed` versions are not square at larger sizes.
 (The bounding box of the heart+moon shape is not a square.)